SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionCustomOriginConfig.md

----
-layout: glossary
-title: Add-VSCloudFrontDistributionCustomOriginConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCloudFrontDistributionCustomOriginConfig

 ## SYNOPSIS
-Adds an AWS::CloudFront::Distribution.CustomOriginConfig resource property to the template
+Adds an AWS::CloudFront::Distribution.CustomOriginConfig resource property to the template.
+A custom origin or an Amazon S3 bucket configured as a website endpoint.

 ## SYNTAX